Priyak456/Spotify-clone/README.md

 ## 📂 Getting Started
 To view or run this project locally, follow these simple steps:

-1.Clone the repository:
+1. Clone the repository:

 git clone https://github.com/Priyak456/spotify-clone.git

-2.Navigate to the project directory:
+2. Navigate to the project directory:

 cd spotify-clone

-3.Open the index.html file in your browser.
+3. Open the index.html file in your browser.

-## 📬 Connect with Me
-Feel free to connect with me!

-LinkedIn: linkedin.com/in/priya482/

-GitHub: github.com/Priyak456